 If love requires time to develop, it is also true that time is a test of love.
 For if you love someone or a place, you will continue to love them even after they are long gone.
 (Love Constant Beyond Death as Quevedo observed.)
 After your beloved has died, and your home has crumbled to dust, you will continue to love them.

 Inspired by Milan Kundera one can say,

-But love is a different kind of time.
+Love is a different kind of time.
 It is the personal time that contradicts the loud utterances of the fake love that Time proclaims.
 Love is time with small ‘t’.

 Love is the secret and personal time in which perdures the true nature of things.